Code-Institute-Submissions/P4-Sports-Expert/README.md

 ## **The Scope Plane**

  - CRUD Ability for authenticated users on Blogposts, Comments and User Profiles
- - Restricted site features for authenticated and non authenticated users such as adding Blogposts and viewing profile page.
+ - Restricted site features for authenticated and non-authenticated users such as adding Blogposts and viewing profile pages.
  - Full responsiveness for all screen sizes including hamburger navigation menu for mobile screens and different blogpost card layout for different screen sizes.
- - Eye catching caarousel on top of home page to catch new site users attention as soon as they enter the site.
+ - Eye-catching carousel on top of the home page to catch new site users attention as soon as they enter the site.

 ## **Agile Planning**

-This project was built using the Agile method throughout by creating EPIC Miletones which were broken down into smaller user stories with labels "must-have", "should-have", "could-have", and wont have.
+This project was built using the Agile method throughout by creating EPIC Milestones which were broken down into smaller user stories with labels "must-have", "should-have", "could-have", and wont have.

-Epics milestones were given Acceptance criterias and the must haves were completed first to complete the milestone.
+Epics milestones were given Acceptance criteria and the must haves were completed first to complete the milestone.
 Any user stories that were not completed were moved back into the project backlog.

 The Kanban board was created using Github projects and can be located [here](https://github.com/users/seanj06/projects/5/views/1)  and can be viewed to see the completed and backlogged user stories.